ilrDrupalTraining/trainingtest/README.md

 ============
 ## This is a training.
 We are trying out git.

-# I'm adding some new information.
+# Our team is adding some new information.